kmaasrud/pythentur/docs/index.md

 This isn't too easy to decode, obviously, but a quick check on [Entur](https://entur.no/avgangstavle) should show you which platforms are on each stop in a more human-friendly manner.

 The transport calls from each platform are accessed through the corresponding index, and are always up to date when you access them.
-For example, accessing the first element of platform G twice always gives me the result at that specific time.
+For example, accessing the first element of Majorstuen platform 1 twice always gives me the result at that specific time.

 ```python
 >>> majorstuen['1'][0]['destination']